How to make a removable accent pillow cover that doesn’t require a zipper. It can be made using fabric yardage, a dishtowel or any type of fabric.

 1. Wash and dry dishtowels to allow for shrinkage.

-2. Lay one dishtowel on work surface with right side out.
+2. Lay one dishtowel on work surface with right side down.

-3. Open tube of Speed Sew or fabric glue and run a bead of it along one short edge (hem) of dishtowel and two long sides.
+3. Open tube of fabric glue and run a bead of it along one short edge (hem) of dishtowel and two long sides.
 Use a toothpick to spread out glue over entire hem on these sides.

 4. Line up top and bottom dishtowel and press the seams together.